Chelsea Handleris taking her late-night brand to Netflix.

-The pact begins with an hour-long stand-up special on Oct.
+The pact begins with an hourlong stand-up special on Oct.
 16, which will be based on her sold-out tour, Uganda Be Kidding Me Live.
-She’ll be taping the special in Chicago June 20 at the Harris Theater.
-Handler will continue the following year with four new docu-comedy specials, which will feature her efforts to gain a better understanding on a variety of subjects including NASCAR, politics, Silicon Valley and the NBA draft.
-While the 2016 talk show’s format will be updated, a Handler entry will still include her often unfiltered opinions on topical entertainment and cultural issues, as well as guest interviews.
+She’ll be taping the special in Chicago on June 20 at the Harris Theater.
+Handler will continue the following year with four new docu-comedy specials, which will feature her efforts to gain a better understanding on a variety of subjects, including NASCAR, politics, Silicon Valley, and the NBA draft.
+While the 2016 talk show’s format will be updated, a Handler entry will still include her often-unfiltered opinions on topical entertainment and cultural issues, as well as guest interviews.

 The news comes three months after The Hollywood Reporter first reported that Handler was looking to part ways with her cable home of nearly a decade.
-At that time, her manager Irving Azoff noted that Handler, who spoke openly about his disdain for the reality fare that lines E!, had multiple suitors.
-At that time, he suggested Handler's post-E! act could includes either a radio presence or a series at another network or digital service.
+At that time, her manager, Irving Azoff,noted that Handler, who spoke openly about his disdain for the reality fare that lines E!, had multiple suitors.
+At that time, he suggested that Handler’s post-E! act could include either a radio presence or a series at another network or digital service.

 For Netflix, this represents a continued pushing into original programming for its growing global subscriber-base of more than 48 million.
 In a recent interview with THR, original content VP Cindy Holland was asked about the possibility of late night, to which she noted she wouldn’t shut the door on any kind of experimentation and that her colleagues have no preconceived notions about what will and won’t work on the service.